stereotype441/language/working/enhanced-constructors/feature-specification.md

 statement; it ensures that the `constructed` and `unconstructed` booleans won't change state between the point of disambiguation and the point of error reporting, which could create a lot of user confusion._

+### Runtime semantics

+In today's Dart, the sequence of operations performed by a constructor is:

+- Evaluate all initializers, in order.

+When a constructor begins executing, all of its final

+Back-ends are of course free to optimize this as they see fit.

+TODO I AM HERE; write this and then return to "Interaction with augmentations".

 ## Const constructors